The link below redirects to academic catalog

 There is a great deal of uncertainty right now in health care and the community.
 We continue to believe that becoming a PTA is an excellent decision and will bring many years of very rewarding work.
 As the government, local health care agencies and the MCC administration continue to wrestle with decisions regarding the best plans moving forward the PTA program will be making some adjustments to this year's application process.

 - We understand that prospective students will not be able to complete observation hours in the near future.
-If you completed your observation hours prior to the “stay at home" order or find some place to do observations, please submit your observation forms and essay as outlined in the application.
+If you are able complete your observation hours prior to the "stay at home" order or find some place to do observations, please submit your observation forms and essay as outlined in the application.
 IF you have completed between 4 and 8 hours of observation, submit what you have and write your essay based on the observation hours completed.
 If you have completed less than 4 hours or have not completed any hours, please watch this website for an alternate activity to substitute for observation hours.

 - We are excited to announce that ACCUPLACER placement remote testing via Zoom is now available.
 If you have a student interested in taking the placement test, please have them email the MCC-Penn Valley Testing Center at firstname.lastname@example.org or call 816.604.1000 to schedule a testing appointment.
 Please see attached flyer for more details.
 If you do not have an ACT, Compass or ACCUPLACER score that is less than 3 years-old for the reading comprehension section, you should sign up to take this prior to June 10th.
 Remember, you only need to take the “Reading Comprehension” section of any of these tests, you do not need to take the entire battery of test.